Wakefield Middle School Grading Policy

-- In addition to checking Powerschool, students will receive an interim in each class at the midpoint of each quarter.
-Families can request a paper copy of an Interim Report to be mailed home.
+- In addition to checking Powerschool, students will receive an interim progress report in each class at the midpoint of each quarter.

 - Students can receive partial credit for late work completed correctly; however, students will earn a zero when they do not submit an assignment.

 - Student grades will not be negatively impacted by non‐academic or non‐curricular variables (such as no name on the paper, wrong size paper, parent signature, etc.), except when items are specifically addressed in a rubric for a formal paper or project.

 - Cheating is a violation of the WCPSS Code of Student Conduct and will be addressed through the Wakefield Middle School discipline plan.
 Teachers may also assign an alternative assessment/activity.

 - Teachers will update grades in the PowerSchool System at least once per week.